Khemarint/Confess/README.md

 ## Contributing

 Contributions are welcome!
-If you find any issues or want to add new features, feel free to submit a pull request.
+Feel free to submit a pull request if you find any issues or want to add new features.

 ## License